Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Safe Envelopes with Linear Systems

 \subsection{Antagonistic Error Formulation}

 Consider a continuous, linear function $\lsys$ that will serve as an approximation of the dynamics \eqref{Dynamics} with the form

 In the entire domain $\mathcal{X}$, the error for $\lsys$ may be unbounded.
 Instead, consider the feasible tube $\ftube$ of all states that \textit{could} travel into the target for some control and disturbance, defined in (\ref{ftubedef}).
-Given the compactness of $(\tset \times \cset \times \dset \times [t,T])$, the measureability of $u(\cdot)$ and $d(\cdot)$, and the Lipschitz continuity of $\sys$, Filipov's Lemma \cite{filippov1960differential} assures the existence and boundedness of this set.
-Then the maximum error between the nonlinear system \eqref{Dynamics} and linear system \eqref{LinearSystem} on the domain $\ftube(\tset, t)$,
+Given the boundedness of this set which arises from the previous assumptions, the maximum error on $\ftube$ between the nonlinear system \eqref{Dynamics} and linear system \eqref{LinearSystem},

 is finite, where $\Sigma (t) \triangleq \cset \times \dset \times \tint$.
 Then for $x \in \ftube(\tset, t)$, we may rewrite system (\ref{Dynamics}),